 POLICYNOTE: Implantable bone-conduction and bone-anchored hearing aids are subject to the Member's contract benefits and/or exclusions.
 If a Member's contract excludes hearing aids, unless there is a provision that specifically distinguishes between bone and air conduction hearing aids, this policy is not applicable, as the Member's contract will supercede this medical policy.

 Unilateral or bilateral implantable bone-conduction (bone-anchored) hearing aid(s) may be considered medically necessary as an alternative to an air-conduction hearing aid in patients 5 years of age and older with a conductive or mixed hearing loss who also meet at least one of the following criteria:

 AND meet the following audiologic criteria:

 An implantable bone-conduction (bone-anchored) hearing aid may be considered medically necessary as an alternative to an air-conduction CROS hearing aid in patients 5 years of age and older with single-sided sensorineural deafness and normal hearing in the other ear.
 The pure tone average air-conduction threshold of the normal ear should be better than 20 dB measured at 0.5, 1, 2, and 3 kHz.

-Other uses of bone conduction (bone-anchored) hearing aids, including bilateral implantation or use in patients with bilateral sensorineural hearing loss is considered investigational.
+Other uses of implantable bone-conduction (bone-anchored) hearing aids, including use in patients with bilateral sensorineural hearing loss, are considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.